Doctoral Studies at the Sociology of Law Department

 Below are guidelines for each year of the PhD programme at the Sociology of Law Department (PDFs).
 You can use these when creating and revising the ISP.

 There are three formal milestones to help you complete the various stages.
 Relatively early on in the work, you hold a start-up seminar.
 This is mainly an occasion to present the research issue to be addressed in the thesis project, but also its theoretical starting points and planned methodology.
 On completion of approximately half of the thesis work, there is a midway review seminar, where you present an introduction and a coherent extract from the future thesis.
-Two PhD graduate researchers act as special reviewers for the midway seminar.
+Two discussants are appointed, one senior researcher from the department or external, and one PhD candidate, to be special reviewers for the midway seminar.
 The last milestone is the final seminar before the public defence of the thesis.

-All employed researchers are encouraged to take part in seminars as much as possible in order to enrich the research environment and to disseminate interesting and topical information.
-The Sociology of Law Department arranges a series of research seminars, inviting both local and international researchers specialised in various areas of law and society.
+All employed researchers are encouraged to take part in seminars as much as possible to enrich the research environment and disseminate interesting and topical information.
+The Sociology of Law Department arranges a series of research seminars, inviting both local and international researchers specialising in various areas of law and society.
 These seminars are normally open to the public.

 - Faculty information about the doctoral thesis defence

 The course component comprises 60 credits.
-Of these, it is obligatory that you study at least 7.5 credits in philosophy of science, at least 7.5 credits in socio-legal methodology, and at least 15 credits in socio-legal theory.
+Of these, you must study at least 7.5 credits in the philosophy of science, at least 7.5 credits in socio-legal methodology, and at least 15 credits in socio-legal theory.
 You attain credits by taking common courses and individual courses, known as independent study courses.
 Courses are offered by the Sociology of Law Department (these are advertised internally) and by the Faculty of Social Sciences.
 There is also the possibility of creating a tailored reading course of 7.5 credits (see the document below).

 You can also attend suitable courses outside your immediate environment.
 Courses organised around Sweden and in other countries can be integrated into your PhD studies.
 The costs of course participation outside the faculty are covered either by your funding or by other grants, which must be applied for.